jg-rp/golden-liquid/README.md

 For our purposes "standard" Liquid is the one described [here](https://shopify.github.io/liquid/) with [Shopify/Liquid](https://github.com/Shopify/liquid) being the reference implementation.
 Not to be confused with the extended variation of Liquid used for Shopify stores.

-All tests pass with Liquid version 5.8.1 and Ruby 3.
-Some `round` filter test cases fail with Ruby 2.7 due to changes with Ruby's BigDecimal library (see issue [#1590](https://github.com/Shopify/liquid/issues/1590)).
+All tests pass with Shopify/liquid Ruby 3.
 If you have Ruby installed, you can run the test suite against the reference implementation by cloning this repository and running the following commands from the project root.

 ```
 bundle install
-bundle exec ruby golden_liquid.rb
+bundle exec rake
 ```

 ## Test file schema